Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 new TestWriter subclass can choose to override, usually to add new actions before or after invoking the superclass method.
 Completely replacing the behavior of a hook method is not recommended.

 Here is an overview of the TestWriter lifecycle.
-Each abstract `TestWriter` lifecyle method is indicated by :small_blue_diamond:.
+Each abstract `TestWriter` lifecycle method is indicated by :small_blue_diamond:.

 | Lifecycle Method  |     |                   | Purpose |
 | ---:              | --- | :---              | --- |